Script Coverage

 I would like to tell you the truth about screenplay coverage, how it is used in the movie industry and how it is misused in the script consultation services business.

 Firstly, why I am qualified to tell you this: I am a former major studio Reader who has written hundreds of coverage reports on screenplays, books and other pieces of material like films, comic books, newspaper stories and graphic novels.
-I worked as a Senior Story Analyst for years for Miramax Films and Dimension Films, Staff Reader for Fox 2000 (Twentieth Century Fox) and freelance reader for several other employers, including the production company of Oscar-Winning director Jonathan Demme (The Silence of the Lambs).
-I worked as an A-list Reader for the movie executives behind hits like CHICAGO, SCREAM, ULEE’S GOLD, CHOCOLAT, MIMIC, THE FACULTY, THE GAME, THE WEDDING SINGER and SPY KIDS.
+I worked as a Senior Story Analyst for years for Miramax Films (no, I didn’t work with Harvey) and Dimension Films, Staff Reader for Fox 2000 (Twentieth Century Fox) and freelance reader for several other employers, including the former production company of Oscar-Winning director Jonathan Demme (The Silence of the Lambs).
+I worked as an A-list Reader for the movie executives behind Oscar-caliber films like CHICAGO and CHOCOLAT, popular franchises like SCREAM and SPY KIDS, and audience favorites like The Wedding Singer.
+I was chosen to read hot material like The Sixth Sense, Limitless and Artemis Fowl, when they were first sent out.
+(To clarify as I am always totally transparent, I didn’t work on those specific films, but I mention them so you can see the level of the development execs who entrusted me with screening their incoming material.)

-So when it comes to this topic I know what I’m talking about.
+When it comes to the topic of screenplay coverage, I know what I’m talking about.
 I have the specific experience in the industry that the majority of readers who write coverage do NOT have.

 And here’s the basics that I would like you to know…